vedprakash-m/carpool/docs/User_Experience.md

 ```
 WIREFRAME: Registration-First Landing
 ┌─────────────────────────────────────────────────────────────┐
-│ 🚗 VCarpool                         [Help] [Sign in with Microsoft] │
+│ 🚗 Carpool                         [Help] [Sign in with Microsoft] │
 ├─────────────────────────────────────────────────────────────┤
-│                Welcome to VCarpool                          │
+│                Welcome to Carpool                          │
 │                                                             │
 │     "Safe, reliable carpooling for school families"        │
 │                                                             │